 Take a trip to the park and you will see this is a project of real scale and ambition in terms of the physical homes for those great organisations.
 But, it is not just about the buildings that will comprise this forthcoming world-class destination – one that takes the Olympic legacy to a new level.
 It is also about a long-term commitment to east London and to partners who have a mission to tackle inequalities and create opportunities which otherwise would not exist.

 Since the project was launched in 2018, East Bank has laid foundations in the community, working with more than 180 local organisations and generating an additional £31 million in research and development grants in the area.
 Foundation for Future London, the charity created to connect East Bank to the surrounding communities, has secured £10 million from Westfield Stratford City – essential funding for its investment in jobs, training, entrepreneurship, learning, mentoring and business opportunities.
 All of this work will be built on to deliver East Bank’s vision of opportunity, creativity and innovation.

 Today’s investment in culture, education and innovation is an investment in the future.
 But how do you measure that return on investment?
 Right now, you can do it through the opportunities and personal stories already created by the partners: free summer school events for local children; programmes up and running and leading to quality opportunities and jobs; community projects taken directly to schools, groups and individuals in east London.

 And if outcomes are to be judged in terms of hard figures, East Bank’s updated business case analysis shows that, in terms of economic recovery, East Bank has a major role to play for East London.
-The benefit to cost ratio (BCR) shows that for each £1 million spend by the public sector there is a projected socio-economic return of £1.7 million between now and 2045.
+The benefit to cost ratio (BCR) shows that for each £1 million spent by the public sector there is a projected socio-economic return of £1.7 million between now and 2045.
 This brings a total return of £1.5 billion to a combination of the UK economy and local residents.